-Masked intruders are definitely an easy go-to for filmmakers to create a creepy plot and successful jump scares.
+Masked intruders are definitely an easy go-to for filmmakers to create a creepy plot and produce successful jump scares.
 However You’re Next was every bit as fun as it may be in assumed predictability.
 Following an estranged wealthy family reconnecting over a long weekend.
 Their tranquil time together turns deadly when the family is tormented by three masked people picking them off one at a time.
-While it may appear to be similar to all the others like it (The Purge, The Strangers), it somehow finds amazing ways to distance itself.
+While it may appear to be similar to others like it (The Purge, The Strangers), it somehow finds amazing ways to stand out on its own.

 This Blumhouse Productions film kickstarted a new supernatural world for James Wan and his collaborators.
 After their son falls into a mysterious coma, a family discovers that evil spirits and demons have taken a strong liking to them.
 It starts off as a seemingly standard haunted house film, but quickly shifts course.
 Heading into its fourth film next year, the Insidious franchise, as well as its sister films, are some of the best spooky ghost movies to binge this Halloween.

 Trick ‘r Treat (2009)

 Easily my favorite film to watch during the Halloween season, Trick ‘r Treat is all about the traditions of the holiday and what happens if you break them.
 Following several people all on the same Halloween night, the film tells tales of murder, monsters and the importance of respecting All Hallows’ Eve – because someone might be watching you.